mahendrajangid2583/Razorpay-clone/README.md

 # Razorpay Clone

-A clone of the Razorpay website, built using modern web development tools and technologies.
+A clone of the Razorpay website, built using Using tailwind html technologies.

 ## Table of Contents
 - [Demo](#demo)